paulgay/documentation_cytech_google_cloud_computing/README.md

 Ce repo contient une documentation sur l'utilisation des machines GCP à destination des étudiants de l'école Cy-tech

-**It has been written at the beginning of 2021 and not updated since**
+**It has been written at the beginning of 2021 and only partially updated since**

 Elle est écrite avec l'outil hugo et le theme geekdoc.